How long it will take to play the guitar?

 Learn the notes on the neck

 When you can see all the notes on the neck of your instrument, you will improvise and play with confidence.
-As a starting point, I will give you 1 method that will improve your fretboard knowledge.
+As a starting point, I will give you 1 method that will improve your fret board knowledge.

-Strumming and Rhythm (to play good lead guitar you need to be a good rhythm player)
+(to play good lead guitar you need to be a good rhythm player)

 One of the biggest mistakes beginners make is to strum using only their wrist.
 You should always strum using your whole arm.

-Guitar playing is a 2 arm endeavour, so your strumming hand is the source of the sound, and the left hand decides how it will sound.
+Guitar playing is a 2 arm endeavor, so your strumming hand is the source of the sound, and the left hand decides how it will sound.
 This is an important concept to understand as your whole progression as a guitar player will depend on these simple mechanics.

 3 basic chords